Adicionando um novo usuário

 Receive System Emails - Set if the user should receive system-relevant e-mails.
 Unless the user is an Administrator or Super User you probably want to set this option to No.

 User Status - here you have the possibility to disable a previously created user account without deleting it.
 This option might be useful for banning users until they (or you) take a certain action.
 Simply set this option to Blocked to disable the account.

 Require Password Reset - Setting this option to Yes requires the user to reset their password the next time they log into the site.

 Assigned User Groups

 Choosing the correct group to assign your user to may be crucial for your site's security so pay attention when setting this up!
-There is no golden-rule for choosing the user group except maybe for this one: "Keep the rights as low as posible".
-Normally, you wouldn't want to assign the Super Administrator or even Administrator role to just anyone.
+There is no golden-rule for choosing the user group except maybe for this one: "Keep the rights as low as possible".
+Normally, you wouldn't want to assign the Super User or even Administrator role to just anyone.
 The Manager role is somewhat weaker but still strong enough to compromise your site's content.
-In 99% of the cases you will assign your users to the "Registered" group, thus only allowing them front-end access.
+In 99% of the cases you will assign your users to the Registered group, thus only allowing them front-end access.
 In case you need more granularity of the access levels you might consider a third-party extension from the Extensions directory.

-Back-end Language - this parameter sets the administration panel's language.
+Backend Language - this parameter sets the administration panel's language.

 User Editor - this parameter specifies which one of the built-in editors the user will be using while editing the information on the site.

 Time Zone - well, this speaks for itself.
 Here you can set the user's time zone.
 This information will be used wherever time and date is displayed to the logged in user.